Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Overview of the flow field

-The spanwise- and time-averaged drag coefficient $C_d$ is also of interest for turbomachinery flows, and usually used as an indicator for laminar-turbulent transition.
-Note that in rough cases both the viscous and form drag need to be considered \citep{Joo2016}.
-Here, we introduce a control volume method to compute the local drag, and the details of the method are presented in Appendix~\ref{app:drag}.
-The drag coefficients of the suction-side boundary layer in selected cases are shown in figure \ref{fig:Cf}.
+The drag coefficients of the suction-side boundary layer in selected cases are shown in Fig.~\ref{fig:Cp+Cd} (\textit{c,d}).
 Considering the LE region ($x/C_{ax}<0.1$) first, for cases with low wavenumber $\alpha50$, the drag coefficient is generally positive for cases with different roughness heights.
-For comparison, for cases with higher wavenumbers $\alpha100$ and $\alpha150$, except for the $k16$ cases with the lowest roughness elements, there are obvious negative drag coefficient regions, which correspond to the leading edge separation observed in figure \ref{fig:tke_fluc_linear_contour}.
+For comparison, for cases with higher wavenumbers $\alpha100$, except for the $k16$ cases with the lowest roughness elements, there are obvious negative drag coefficient regions, which correspond to the leading edge separation observed in Fig.~\ref{fig:tke_fluc_linear_contour}.
 For cases with $k>16$, the drag coefficient increases rapidly following the LE separation, significantly deviating from the smooth case, which is considered laminar.
-Following the criterion by \citet{Deyn2020}, the onset of laminar-turbulent transition can be defined as the point where the drag coefficient departs from the laminar value by a threshold of $50\%$.
-We can see that for cases with relatively high-amplitude of $k$, the $C_d$ value quickly reaches the transition onset, which aligns well with the observations in figure \ref{fig:Q_vel}.
-Then entering the FPG region ($0.1<x/C_{ax}<0.65$), the drag coefficient shows higher values for cases with larger roughness height.
+Following the criterion by von Deyn et al.~\cite{Deyn2020}, the onset of laminar-turbulent transition can be defined as the point where the drag coefficient departs from the laminar value by a threshold of $50\%$.
+We can see that for cases with relatively high-amplitude of $k$, the $C_d$ value quickly reaches the transition onset, which aligns well with the observations in Fig.~\ref{fig:Q_vel}.
+Upon entering the FPG region ($0.1<x/C_{ax}<0.65$), the drag coefficient shows higher values for cases with larger roughness height.
 Particularly, for cases with relatively low roughness amplitude ($k16$, $k32$ and $k48$), the drag coefficient presents a tendency for relaminarization, which is presumably due to the effect of the strong FPG.
-Finally, focusing on the APG region ($x/C_{ax}>0.65$), $C_d$ can be used to determine whether there is trailing-edge separation, and the observation here agrees with figure~\ref {fig:Cp_phase}(\textit{c}).
-Moreover, comparing to cases $k64$ and $k80$ in which the drag stays at a relatively high level, the $k48\alpha100$ and $k48\alpha150$ cases, showing intermittent vortical structures in figure~\ref{fig:Q_vel} present a sudden increase of $C_d$ in the APG region.
+Finally, focusing on the APG region ($x/C_{ax}>0.65$), $C_d$ can be used to determine whether there is trailing-edge separation.
+Moreover, comparing to cases $k64$ and $k80$ in which the drag stays at a relatively high level, the $k48\alpha100$ cases, showing intermittent vortical structures in Fig.~\ref{fig:Q_vel} present a sudden increase of $C_d$ in the APG region.
 This is inferred to be related to roughness-induced boundary layer transition.

 Based on the discussions on the overall flow above, we can see that the blade suction-side boundary layers with different surface roughness show extremely complex phenomena, including transition induced by LE separation, relaminarization in the FPG region, transition in the APG region, and also TE separation.
 Distinct from canonical flows, the complex flow phenomena, which obviously require further investigation, are affected by the surface curvature of the blade and also the pressure distribution across the vane, which is typical for turbomachinery flows.